Symptoms Of A Brake Fluid Leak : Causes & Leak Repair Cost

 steering-wheel-pulling-side

-So in this situation, when the brake is applied during the high speed of the vehicle, the vehicle starts moving to one side.
-However, this type of symptom can also be caused by bad brake pads, bad calipers, or bad rotors.
+So in such a situation when the car is moving at a high speed and the brakes are applied, the car starts moving to one side.
+However, this type of symptom can also be caused by worn brake pads, worn out calipers, or worn rotors.

 5. Brake Fluid Leaking Inside Wheel